JorgePezzuol/jorge.pezzuol/README.md

 Hi, I'm [Jorge Pezzuol](https://www.linkedin.com/in/jorge-pezzuol/), Full Stack Developer 🚀.
 I have some years as a software developer and also as a university professor in Brazil.
-I am currently studying mobile development with Swift.

 🇧🇷 :it: :uk: